Thinking in Pictures: The squeeze machine

 The 'squeeze machine', also known as the 'hug box', 'Hug machine', or 'squeeze box', was originally used by farm handlers to calm livestock while they were being examined.
 Temple Grandin saw the calming effect it had on the animals and used it on herself since she desperately wanted the calming effect the machine gave from the pressure.
 Grandin came up with her own design to help with her anxiety flare-ups.
-The basic make up of the machine is set up so the user sits at the base of a "V" shape that has padded sides and a lever that lets the user control the pressure applied and how long they want that pressure, Today, the system is used on both children and adults.
+The basic make up of the machine is set up so the user sits at the base of a "V" shape that has padded sides and a lever that lets the user control the pressure applied and how long they want that pressure.
+Today, the system is used on both children and adults.
 There was even a test conducted in 1995 by The Center for the Study of Autism along with Willamette University in Salem, Oregon that proved that the 'squeeze machine' had a calming effect on children with autism.
-There have also have been other studies that have shown that even children with the highest anxiety levels have calmed down after using the 'squeeze machine'.
+There have also been other studies that have shown that even children with the highest anxiety levels have calmed down after using the 'squeeze machine'.